Veterans Are Honored Here

 The name is Henry Griffin.
-I was drafted in the United States Army in 1945, and our first stop after leaving home was Camp Shelby, Mississippi.
+I was drafted into the United States Army in 1945, and our first stop after leaving home was Camp Shelby, Mississippi.
 We stayed there overnight, over maybe two nights, and from there we went to Fort Benning Georgia, which was the separation center.
 And when I got there, actually I wouldn’t want to be as long as I was there, but I caught the mumps.
 And catching the mumps they wouldn’t send you out to basic training right away.
 So I had a chance to lay around the mess halls and do what I wanted to do.
 And when that time was up they sent me to Fort McClellan, Alabama.
 I went there to take my basic training.
-Germany had surrendered and the Japanese was on the brink.
-So it have be, it was after I was in a few, after taking my basic training a couple of weeks, about a week or so, they surrendered.
-So when I finished my basic training we came home, I came home again on a furlough.
+Germany had surrendered and the Japanese were on the brink.
+So it has been, it was after I was in a few, after taking my basic training a couple of weeks, about a week or so, they surrendered.
+So when I finished my basic training we came home, and I came home again on a furlough.
 And after the furlough was over I went to Camp Pickett, Virginia.
 And from Camp Pickett, Virginia we went to New York.
 New York, New York.
 And from there we boarded the ship and went to– our first stop after that was in France.
 The harbor of France.
 And we stayed there, I don’t know, maybe a couple of days.
 And from there we went to Bamberg, Germany.
-And they get into Germany, that’s where we was more or less like an occupation troop, in Germany.
+And they get into Germany, that’s where we were more or less like an occupation troop, in Germany.
 And we stayed there doing that type of work, whatever you want to call it, security for it.
 Well, anyway, after that the points come down, let us know if you had so many points you could get out.
-And like I say, I didn’t know I had that many points, but I had enough to get out, and I accepted the discharge which was an honorable discharge.
-And I discharged and came home, came back home to Mississippi, Jackson Mississippi.
+And like I said, I didn’t know I had that many points, but I had enough to get out, and I accepted the discharge which was an honorable discharge.
+And I was discharged and came home, came back home to Mississippi, Jackson Mississippi.
 And from there to Chicago.
-And then I finally got in church here in Chicago.
+And then I finally got into the church here in Chicago.
 Find me a little wife there and got married to her.
 We’ve got five children, one boy and four girls.
 And this is one of my girls here, Patricia.
 And that’s about it, I guess.

 After high school graduation, I volunteered to serve my country in the United States Navy.
 In August of 1972, I was stationed on the USS Passumpsic (AO-107) sailing and serving in the Gulf of Tonkin which is the Northwestern portion of the South China Sea.
 I was a Boatswain’s mate and part of the supply chain, providing food, troops, ammunition, and most of all, various types of fuel to assist our efforts in the Vietnam War.
 I have been on rescue missions in the DaNang Harbor, as well as assisted in the rescue and retrieval of a B-52 Bomber crew that was shot down.
 I served my second duty station on the USS Benjamin Stoddert (DDG 22).
 It was on this guided-missile destroyer that I began my training as a drug counselor.
 Due to the proliferation of cheap and powerful Opium, too many good people became addicted.
-I was selected to assist enlisted naval personnel to kick the addiction without any punitive damages to their careers.
+I was selected to assist enlisted naval personnel in kicking the addiction without any punitive damages to their careers.

 Living abroad quickly matured me in ways of the world.
 Hence, I have learned to honor and respect other people and their cultures.
 After witnessing the damage, destruction, and devastation of war I have committed the last 45 years of my life to Christian Ministry trying to build and heal people rather than being exploitive or destructive.
-I served Active Duty from 1972 to 1974.
+I served on Active Duty from 1972 to 1974.
 After which I served in a Naval Reserve Unit from 1974 to 1978.

 I close by saying, it would be nice to see all abled body persons spend at least two years in service to others.
 The military may not be a good fit for all, but they could join the Job Corps or the Peace Corps.
 Working in teams, valuing life, and viewing people through the humanity lens without judgments are my results from serving others.
 I pray that all experience the value of volunteering to assist and serve others.
 God bless you and thank you for this opportunity.